 Over 50% of the traffic of The Atlantic came from content that they didn’t produce that month.

-In their survey, Orbit Media found that merely 38% of bloggers update old content.
+In their survey, Orbit Media found that merely 38% of bloggers update their old content.

 Often Content Marketing Tips That Work Are Uncommon!